Stock photography is

 or negatives.
 Dozens of micro stock sites have started in recent years.
 All the sites accept jpegs of at least 3 million pixels saved at the highest quality.
 For legal reasons they cannot accept an image with a logo in it(such as a can of coke) or a recognisable human face unless it is accompanied with a model release statement.
 Below are reviews to the best four micro stock sites on the web.

 Shutterstock is my personal favourite due to the fast response to submissions and the income it produces.
-It pays between $0.25 to $65.22 USD per download depending on licence.
+It pays between $0.25 to $120 USD per download depending on licence.
 Although the majority of sales are $0.25 at first this is compensated by the number of sales made.
 Shutterstock is the largest subscription based micro stock site.
 The business model they use encourages large numbers of sales.
 If a customer finds a picture on the site they like they must purchase a months subscription.
 This allows them to download 25 photos a day for 1 month (750 pictures).
 This type of site is aimed at companies who use large numbers of photos.
 It does not take long before you are getting daily sales on Shutterstock and it soon adds up.
-About half of what I send to shutterstock gets accepted.
+Most of what I send to shutterstock gets accepted.
 Good reasons are given if something gets rejected.
 I found it useful feedback to improve my photography.

 an 'Alexa' site ranking just behind Shutterstock and my experience the revenue it creates is less initially.
 It is not a subscription based site.
 Photographers start by getting $0.50, $1, and $1.50 depending on the size of the file downloaded, plus an extra 20% if you give Dreamstime exclusivity on the image.
 As images gain sales they are sold for more and the amount the photographer gets goes up.
 Dreamstime is a very attractive and well designed site.
 In 2007 Dreamstime introduce their own subscription payment method and since then they have overtaken Shutterstock in traffic rank.
 Both Dreamstime and Shutterstock offer an extended or enhanced license so contribution photographers can earn more money.